pb66/OEM-documentation/Applications/HomeEnergyMonitor/HomeEnergyMonitor.md

     sudo nano /boot/emonhub.conf

-Under the title 'Reporters' you will see the dispatcher entry:
+Under the title 'Reporters' you will see the reporter entry:

     [[emonCMS]]
         type = EmonHubEmoncmsReporter